 Four credit hours for CHM 030 are granted to students who earn a grade of 5 on the Advanced Chemistry Placement test.

 Students who receive a grade of 4 or 5 on the AP Computer Science A exam will receive two credits for CSE 001 and two credits for CSE 002.
 Students who receive a grade of 4 or 5 on the AP Computer Science Principles will receive three credits of CSE 012.

 Students will receive two credit hours of Economics Elective for a score of 4 or 5 on the microeconomics or macroeconomics exam.
 Students receiving a score of 4 or 5 on both the microeconomics and macroeconomics exams will receive four credits for ECO 001 and two credits of Economics Elective and satisfy the College of Business and Economics degree requirements.

-Students who earn a score of 5 on one of the College Board Advanced Placement Tests in English (either in English Language and Composition or in English Literature and Composition) or who achieve a score of 750 or higher on the writing section of the SAT receive six hours of Lehigh credit for freshman English (and exemption from the requirement).
-Students who receive a score of 4 on either of the Advanced Placements Tests in English or who have a score of 700-749 on the writing section of the SAT or a score of 5 on the IB High Level Examination will receive three hours of credit in freshman English; these students must complete the six-hour requirement by taking an English course ENGL 011.
-No credit is awarded for ACT scores.
+Students who earn a score of 4 on either of the English AP exams (either in English Language and Composition or in English Literature and Composition) or a score of 730-769 on the SAT Evidence Based Reading and Writing test, or a score of 32-33 on the ACT Optional Writing Test, or a score of 5 on the IB High Level Examination will receive three credits for ENGL 001.
+These students must complete the six-hour requirement by taking an English course ENGL 011.

 Government and Politics